c4arl0s/RegularExpressions/README.md

 Most regular expression flavors treat the brace «{» as a literal character, unless it is part of a repetition operator like «{1,3}».
 So you generally do not need to escape it with a backslash, though you can do so if you want.
 An exception to this rule is the java.util.regex package: it requires all literal braces to be escaped.

 All other characters should not be escaped with a backslash.
 That is because the backslash is also a special character.
 The backslash in combination with a literal character can create a regex token with a special meaning.

-E.g. «\d» will match a single digit from 0 to 9.
+> E.g. «\d» will match a single digit from 0 to 9.

 Escaping a single metacharacter with a backslash works in all regular expression flavors.
 Many flavors also support the \Q...\E escape sequence.
 All the characters between the \Q and the \E are interpreted as literal characters.

-E.g. «\Q*\d+*\E» matches the literal text „*\d+*”.
-The \E may be omitted at the end of the regex, so «\Q*\d+*» is the same as «\Q*\d+*\E».
+> E.g. «`\Q*\d+*\E`» matches the literal text „`*\d+*`”.

+The \E may be omitted at the end of the regex, so «`\Q*\d+*`» is the same as «`\Q*\d+*\E`».
 This syntax is supported by the JGsoft engine, Perl and PCRE, both inside and outside character classes.
 Java supports it outside character classes only, and quantifies it as one token.

 #  * [Special Characters and Programming Languages](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)